 With such a diversified portfolio and the said returns, the time it will take to “become rich” will be drastically shortened.
-Money will be working for me as I continue to stick to my saving objective.
+Money will work for me as I stick to my saving objective.

 This is what the graph looks like, given the numbers above:

 Once more, the returns assumed in this example are as follows: